 ‘Bigger is better’: The weightlifter

 Rebecca Roberts is "morbidly obese", according to Body Mass Index (BMI).
-She's also the UK's Strongest Woman.
+She's also one of the UK's Strongest Women.

 Newsbeat has been speaking to people who say that "bigger is better" - and that their size is an advantage in their jobs.